 But what exactly does WordPress 5.0 bring to the table?
 We will turn to Gutenberg in a while.
 For now, let’s focus on the other features that this new release of WordPress has to offer.

-WordPress 5.0 — The Future of WP is Here
+WordPress 5.0 — The Future is Here

 Codenamed “Bebo”, WordPress 5.0 was released on December 6.
 However, it was shortly followed by a security release, and then again a performance maintenance release in WordPress 5.0.2.